Latin American Training Program

 August 26 – September 13; Instituto de Fisiología Celular, UNAM, Mexico

-The 2019 Fellows Course will take place at the National Autonomous University of Mexico’s Institute for Cellular Physiology.
-The three-week course is titled “Enlightening the Brain: The Use of Light to Understand the Function of the Nervous System.”
+The 2019 Fellows Course took place at the National Autonomous University of Mexico’s Institute for Cellular Physiology.
+The three-week course was titled “Enlightening the Brain: The Use of Light to Understand the Function of the Nervous System.”

 2018 - 2019 LATP

 August 26 – September 15; University of Valparaíso, Chile

 Fifteen top candidates participated in the three-week LATP course, “From Molecules to Behavior: The Quest for New Treatments of Neuropathologies.”
 Taking place in the Centro Interdisciplinario de Neurociencias de Valparaíso (CINV) at the University of Valparaíso in Chile, the course brought together top faculty from across the region and the world to provide participants with high-quality lectures, lab exercises, and training on vital professional development topics.